denten-books/plain-text/0-chapter.md

 Kittler laments).
 Only in such encrypted tunnels and secure shells can anything like the digital humanities take root.

-The book further makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
+Consequently, the book makes a case for the recovery of textual roots latent in the machinery of contemporary computing.
 Software engineers routinely architect technologies that aim at nothing less than a deep transformation (often phrased as a "disruption") of the social fabric: from the design of social media to the formation of massive shared archives.
 Because such "cultural techniques" are